Coprinus comatus

 Cultivation on logs is not possible as for all soil-dwelling litter decomposers.
 Good success is also achieved in indoor cultivation on a well enriched sterile straw/hemp/beech-based substrate, such as my herbaceous mushroom substrate.
 Other substrates based on used horse stable bedding also work.

 When it comes to choosing the mandatory cover crop, many growers despair.
 Not every material is suitable.
 Pasteurized sifted dark garden soil or pure peat mixtures promise the highest chances of success.
-The most important trick, the secret ingredient to this covering soil, I tell them when buying the culture.

 S